Nerdrantz/CyberBlaze/README.md

 - [ ] Add a system for creating new items or upgrades from loot found on expeditions.
 - [ ] More random events.
 - [ ] Trade hubs instead of just "selling" loot randomly
-- [ ] Add a saving and loading system.
 - [x] Saving and loading system.
 Ability to save your game so you can continue playing, either using xml or json format.
 - [ ] Modding????
 - [ ] More loot items